-Visit the TSA page for locations for the most current addresses.
+For up-to-date information on fingerprinting locations, please visit the TSA Enrollment Center Locator.
 If you are traveling through other states, you may go to any authorized TSA agent for fingerprinting.

 Once printed, wait for notification from the Transportation Security Administration before visiting the DMV.
 We will not administer the Hazardous Materials knowledge test or issue the endorsement unless an “Approved” status is received from TSA.
 There is no grace period.